 It was a win-win situation for me, my former manager, and the company.

-Add Value To Your Network
+Add Value to Your Network

 Everyone in your network deserves your attention.
-And if they don’t, then they shouldn’t be in your network.
+And if they don’t, then they shouldn’t be in it.

 It’s important to prioritize them by keeping in touch with everyone.
 Put them as reminders in your calendar (monthly, bi-monthly, etc.) so you don’t forget.

-- Valuable Content
+1. Valuable Content

-- Handwritten letters
+2. Handwritten letters

-- This shows that even though you’re traveling, you still keep them in mind and have a special place in your heart.
+- This shows even though you’re traveling, you still keep them in mind and they have a special place in your heart.
 Write a short note on the postcard similar to that of a handwritten letter.

-- Unique Gifts/Souvenirs
+5. Unique Gifts/Souvenirs

 Grow and Expand Your Network

-Networking is a skill that you do for the rest of your life.
+Networking is a skill you do for the rest of your life.
 Everywhere you go is an opportunity to build new relationships.

 Places include your local coffee shop, grocery store, or the gym.
 Take charge, initiate and lead the conversation by adding value to them.
 It can be simple as smiling and asking them about their day.

 Arm yourself with the fundamentals of social dynamics to create meaningful connections with others.

 That’s because you never know who you’ll meet and the level of impact they could have in your life.
 After you have created rapport with them, ask for their contact information so you can follow up with them.

 To get to know them, invite them to your events and gatherings.
 Over time, you’ll grow a network of people whose relationships you value and vice versa.

 Have you added value to them in the past?